Actor Jo Byung-gyu receives apology from school bullying accuser

 He added: "The mental damage?
 Ever since the accusations, I keep my eyes glued to the ground when I go out and I haven't slept for weeks."

-In the wake of the scandal, he had to step down from a show he was slated to be in, but it appears that his career is now recovering as he is reportedly in talks to appear in a new K-drama.
+In the wake of the scandal, he had to step down from a show he was slated to be in.
+But it seems his career is recovering - he is reportedly in talks to appear in a new K-drama.